sdcote/cdxlab/01-Basics/LabNotes.md

 ## The Template

-Look in the `Template.json` file for an idea of what sections can exist in a Coyote data transfer job.
+Look in the `Template.json` file for an idea of what sections can exist in a CDX data transfer job.

 * **Context** - configures how data is populated in the transformation context of all job components.
 * **PreProcess** - tasks that are to be perform before reading in records of processing.